jaymanmt/e-waste-disposal/README.md

 2) <u>Maps:</u>

 ***used mapboxgl and foursquare*
-- Search Box with zoom functionality &rarr; allow users to key in any mall or train station, followed by a zoom close enough to let them look for the closest walkable e-waste disposal unit.
+- Search Box with zoom functionality &rarr; allow users to key in any shopping mall, followed by a zoom close enough to let them look for the closest walkable e-waste disposal unit.
 This will let them better plan their journey for the day.
+- Search Box for Train Stations &rarr; allow users to more easily search for train stations which is the primary form of transport for most Singapore residents.
 - Button to display imagery of a typical ewaste disposal unit &rarr; allow users to identify what an ewaste disposal unit looks like so that can locate it quickly onsite.
 - Geolocate &rarr; allow users to find their current location on the map
 - Popups &rarr; displays information about the selected location to improve ease of access.